yxes/udacity-react-myreads/INSTALL.md

 # Installing Udacity-React-Myreads

-To Install this package using the following command:
+To install this package use the following:

 `npm install`